 If you’re forced to remain in the UK, what can you do?

-Legislation allows you to claim that exceptional circumstances beyond your control have caused you to stay in the UK longer than would have would otherwise have done.
-If you can demonstrate this, you can claim that up to a maximum of 60 days per tax year should be disregarded for the purposes of the SRT.
+The legislation allows you to claim that exceptional circumstances beyond your control have caused you to stay in the UK longer than you would have otherwise done.
+If you can demonstrate this, and that you intend to leave as soon as circumstances permit, you can claim that up to a maximum of 60 days per tax year should be disregarded for the purposes of the SRT.

 Is COVID-19 an exceptional circumstance?